opnsense/core/CONTRIBUTING.md

 https://github.com/opnsense/plugins/issues

-Stale issues are timed out after several months of inactivity.
+Stale issues are timed out after 180 days inactivity.
 Please note that this includes non-support issues such as feature requests that are not picked up by a contributor, which means it is highly unlikely the feature will be implemented in the first place unless a